We make go-no

 For those of you interested in staying on/returning to the shop on Sunday to use the workshop pots, pans and dyepots to eco dye more silk (while the technique is fresh in our minds and while we have all the botanicals and equipment out to do so!) you are welcome to join me/other participants on Sunday April 13th from 10 - 3 p.m. to build up your eco-dyed fabric stash so you have plenty to nuno felt at home once you've learned the technique!
 This is an informal/social day....no instruction....just participants helping other participants recall the steps and using up the dyepots and botanicals to practice the technique and build up a few pieces of silk so everyone has some ready to felt when they get home!
 No charge for this day, but if we order in pizza or something like that something might be collected to cover that for those interested.

-Whether you've done a bit of felting on your own but maybe have missed some basics or perhaps haven't ever tried it, you'll learn a lot in this afternoon workshop.
-From a bit about the wools that felt and why you might choose one type over another depending on what you are doing, to understanding how to lay out the fiber and the various tools you can use for the fulling, and to knowing when it is done, we'll walk you thru all the fundamentals that will give you a really strong basis from which to explore this medium on your own or join us for a more advanced project like a hat or bag.
+Whether you've done a bit of felting on your own but maybe have missed some basics or perhaps haven't ever tried it, you'll learn a lot in this workshop.
+From an understanding about the wools that felt and why you might choose one type over another depending on what you are doing, to understanding how to lay out the fiber in several ways for different effects and the various tools you can use for the fulling, to knowing when it is done, and how to shape it and embellish it, we'll walk you thru all the fundamentals that will give you a really strong basis from which to explore this medium on your own or join us for a more advanced project like the Felt Vessel workshop coming in August or the Reconstructed Felts in October, the Felt Bag in November, or the Felted Foldings in October.

-Make a felt flower, a wall hanging, a small bag......make a nuno felt sample, a baby bootie.....you choose what the project is you want to make to learn the fundamentals.
+Make a felt flower, a wall hanging, a small bag......make a nuno felt sample, a baby bootie.....you choose what the project is you want to make to learn the fundamentals of the three basic types of felting: wet, nuno and needle.

-Fee includes handouts and all fibers (wool, silk, etc) used: $55
+Fee includes handouts and all fibers (wool, silk, etc) and needles used: $55

 With what you learn in this class (customers who have taken classes elsewhere and then taken this intro class here have been amazed at how much more they learned here) you will have the skills to go on and create lots of wonderful things on your own, or you can join me for the Advanced Beginner Class or a project class (hats, bags, etc) and learn all sorts of neat ways to add dimension, surface texture and design to your felt.